arjunsharma/rspec_all/README.md

 ### server.sh

 Runs the Go server.
-Included here for clarity.
 [Here are the instructions for installing Go](https://golang.org/doc/install)

 ### tests.sh

 Runs the tests.
-Included here for clarity.

 ### LICENSE